A sweet passion

 • Arrival and storage of the raw materials.

 • The ingredients are measured and mixed, with particular attention to dissolving the sugar crystals.

 • The mixture is cooked in vacuum steam cookers at 120 °C to 160 °C.

 • The cooked paste is extracted and placed on a rolling machine to reduce the thickness and lower the temperature to about 70 °C.

 • The paste is rolled into long ropes with a truncated-cone roller and then shaped to a uniform size.
-For sweet candies filled candies, the filling is injected into the ropes before they are made uniform.
+For filled candies, the filling is injected into the ropes before they are made uniform.

 • The individual sweets are formed with moulding machines and finally they are cooled. • Packaging.

 • The ingredients are measured and mixed, with particular attention to dissolving the sugar crystals (higher water content and the presence of fat).

 • The mixture is cooked at between 80 °C and 120 °C.

 • The mixture is cooled on a chilled wheel.